shhossain/computer_science/README.md

 - <a href="https://fsharp.org/"> F# </a>
 - <a href="https://cs.lmu.edu/~ray/notes/introml/"> ML </a>

 Functional programming is derived historically from the *lambda calculus*.
 Lambda calculus is a framework developed by Alonzo Church to study computations with functions.
 It is often called "the smallest programming language in the world."
-It provides a defintion of what is computable and what is not.
-It is equivalaent to a Turing machine in its computational ability and anything computable by the lambda calculus, just like anything computable by a Turing machine, is computable.
-It provides a theoretical frammework for describing functions and their evaluations.
+It provides a definition of what is computable and what is not.
+It is equivalent to a Turing machine in its computational ability and anything computable by the lambda calculus, just like anything computable by a Turing machine, is computable.
+It provides a theoretical framework for describing functions and their evaluations.

 Some essential concepts of functional programming are:
 - Pure functions
 - Recursion
-- Referential transparancy
+- Referential transparency
 - Functions as first class and higher order functions
-- Variable are immutable.
+- Variables are immutable.

 **Pure functions**: These functions have two main properties.
 First, they always produce the same output for the same arguments irrespective of anything else.
-Secondly, they have no side-effects. i.e. they do not modify any arguments or local/global variable or input/output streams.
+Secondly, they have no side effects. i.e. they do not modify any arguments or local/global variables or input/output streams.
 The latter property is called *immutability*.
 The pure function's only result is the value it returns.
 They are deterministic.
-Programs done using functional programming are easy to debug because they have no side-effects or hidden I/O. Pure functions alsoì make it easier to write parralel/concurrent applications.
+Programs done using functional programming are easy to debug because they have no side effects or hidden I/O. Pure functions also make it easier to write parallel/concurrent applications.
 When code is written in this style, a smart compiler can do many things- it can parallelize the instructions, wait to evaluate results until needed and memorize the results since the results never change as long as the input doesn't change.
-Here is a simple example of a pure funtion in Python:
+Here is a simple example of a pure function in Python:

 ```python
 def sum(x ,y): # sum is a function taking x and y as arguments
     return x + y  # returns x + y without changing the value
  ```

 **Recursion**: There are no "for" or  "while" loops in pure functional programming languages.
 Iteration is implemented through recursion.
 Recursive functions repeatedly call themselves until a base case is reached.
-Here is a simple example of a recursice function in C:
+Here is a simple example of a recursion function in C:

 ```c